visgl/luma.gl/docs/api-reference/core/animation-loop.md

 Stops the animation

 ## Remarks

-* If creating a context using a canvas element specified in HTML, it is often helpful to use the `initContext` method callback to create the context, since that method's callback is not called until the DOM has been fully loaded.
 * You can instantiate multiple `AnimationLoop` classes in parallel, rendering into the same or different `WebGLRenderingContext`s.
-See the multicontext example for one way to do this.
 * Works both in browser and under Node.js.
 * All `AnimationLoop` methods can be chained.